jbudis/dante/README.md

 ## Config file

 Dante requires (and accepts) only one input: configuration file in YAML format.
-All of the configuration options are described
+All of the configuration options are described directly in the default configuration file ("input_data/default.yaml") and in the example config file ("example/config.yaml").

 ## Methods